VoxeLibre/VoxeLibre/CONTRIBUTING.md

 For non-programmers and people who do not plan to contribute code to MineClone2, git is not required.
 However, git is a tool that will be referenced frequently because of its usefulness.
 As such, it is valuable in learning how git works and its terminology.
-It can also help you in keeping your game updated, and easily testing pull requests.
+It can also help you keeping your game updated, and easily test pull requests.

 ## How you can help as a non-programmer